 Understanding Social Security Disability Benefits

 Social Security disability insurance (SSDI) is a federal program managed by the Social Security Administration (SSA).
-It provides monthly payments to people who have paid into the Social Security system while they were working and who are currently unable to work due to a severe, long-term disability.
+It provides monthly benefit payments to people who have paid into the Social Security system while they were working and who are currently unable to work due to a severe, long-term disability.

 Eligibility Criteria for SSDI